 Hybrid Dental Assisting Program w/Clinical Externship (NWCA Exam Included) NON-900E

 The online portion is approximately 60 hours and most students will complete their certification in 8-16 weeks.
-Upon registration and payment, you will receive your course start-up instructions along with your e-book within 10 days of the course start date.
+Upon registration and payment. you will received your course start-up instructions along with your e-book within 10 days of the course start date.
 Clinical externship available upon request.
-Tuition includes an e-book, course support, and a voucher to take the National Workforce Career Association (NWCA) exam.
-For additional details, visit https://www.bhcc.edu/dental-tech/
+Tuition on includes an e-book, course support, and a voucher to take the National Workforce Career Association (NWCA)exam.

 This course is Asynchronous